nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/lessons/javascript-redux-dispatching-actions-asynchronously-with-thunks.md

   fetchTodos(filter);
 }
 ```
-and in the file where I define the action creators, I'm no longer exporting `requestTodos` action creator.
+I'm removing the explicit `requestTodos` dispatch from the component, and in the file where I define the action creators, I'm no longer exporting `requestTodos` action creator.

 **index.js**
 ```javascript